HomeMarketingWhat is a Marketing Plan?

 Key Insight: Strategy without tactics is just daydreaming.
 Tactics without strategy is just noise.
 You need both, in the right order.

-Calculated planning typically spans 1-3 years and rarely changes.
+Strategic planning usually spans 1-3 years and rarely changes.
 Tactical planning covers 3-12 months and adjusts based on performance data.
-This flexibility lets you respond to market changes without losing sight of long-term goals.
+That flexibility lets you respond to market changes without losing sight of long-term goals.

-The biggest mistake?
-Starting with tactics.
+The biggest mistake is starting with tactics.
 “We need to be on TikTok!”
 Really?
 Why?
 If your target audience is B2B executives over 50, TikTok might not be your battlefield.
 Strategy first, tactics second.

 You can’t sell to everyone.
 Well, you can try, but you’ll end up selling to no one.
-Target audience identification isn’t about excluding people; it’s about focusing your resources where they’ll have maximum impact.
+Target audience identification isn’t about excluding people; it’s about focusing your resources where they’ll have the most impact.

 Start with demographics, but don’t stop there.
-Age, gender, income, location—these are just the skeleton.
-You need to add flesh: psychographics, behaviours, pain points, and aspirations.
+Age, gender, income, location: these are the skeleton.
+You need to add flesh.
+Psychographics, behaviours, pain points, aspirations.
 What keeps them awake at 3 AM?
 What would make their life easier?

-My experience with a fitness app startup taught me this lesson hard.
-They initially targeted “people who want to get fit”—basically everyone with a pulse.
-After proper research, we discovered their sweet spot: busy parents aged 35-45 who wanted quick, equipment-free workouts they could do while kids napped.
+My work with a fitness app startup taught me this the hard way.
+They initially targeted “people who want to get fit,” basically everyone with a pulse.
+After proper research, we found their sweet spot: busy parents aged 35-45 who wanted quick, equipment-free workouts they could do while the kids napped.
 Specificity transformed their marketing.

 Did you know?
 Optimizely’s 2025 marketing statistics reveal that companies with clearly defined buyer personas are 2.5 times more likely to exceed revenue goals.

 Interview actual customers.
 Surveys are fine, but conversations reveal gold.
-Ask about their typical day, biggest frustrations, and dream solutions.
-Listen for the words they use—that’s your marketing copy writing itself.
+Ask about their typical day, their biggest frustrations, their dream solutions.
+Listen for the words they use.
+That’s your marketing copy writing itself.

-Don’t forget negative personas—people you don’t want as customers.
-Chronic complainers, price-shoppers who’ll switch for a penny saved, or customers whose needs don’t align with your strengths.
+Don’t forget negative personas, the people you don’t want as customers.
+Chronic complainers, price-shoppers who’ll switch for a penny saved, or customers whose needs don’t match your strengths.
 Knowing who to avoid saves resources and headaches.

 Studying competitors isn’t about copying them.
 It’s about understanding the playing field and finding gaps you can exploit.